 The widespread use of the term “Lost Cause” by the members of the United Daughters of the Confederacy was commented on by the 1905 Register of Kentucky State Historical Society which said: “The silent victory of the Lost Cause-lost, though yet living in the warm hearts of the Southland…” The author does not even explain what the “Lost Cause” is, since its meaning was so well known in the South.
 The fact that both “Lost” and “Cause” are nearly universally capitalized tells you something about how common this phase was!

 The term the “Lost Cause” was used in Southern newspapers beginning soon after the surrender of the Lee’s army.
-Soon thereafter it was used by newspapermen and others commenting the South.
+Thereafter it was used by newspapermen and others commenting in the South.
+It spread to the North as well.
 In the November 20, 1867 issue of the Evansville Journal from Indiana the paper comments on General Sherman saying that Southern gentleman should not boast of their “Lost Cause.”

 In an August 16, 1868 article the Carson Daily Appeal quotes the Mobile Tribune as saying “we shall regain all that we lost in the Lost Cause.”